5 nature play spaces to enjoy in South Australia’s national parks and gardens

 4. Belair National Park

-Let the kids explore an active wonderland at Belair National Park’s adventure playground while you grab a hot drink from the food truck (generally open weekends, public holidays and school holidays: 10.30am to 3.30pm).
+Let the kids explore an active wonderland at Belair National Park’s adventure playground while you grab a hot drink from the kiosk, open during business hours on weekends, public holidays and school holidays.

 Be sure to check out the adult-size wooden fort and the maze of tunnels, perfect for a game of chasey or hide-and-seek.